Writing a Freelancer.com proposal that actually gets a reply is a skill, and like any skill it has a structure.

 "Are the 10K daily transactions stored in your existing Postgres instance, or would you want a separate analytics database?"

 That question opens a conversation.
-The client can answer it without a long back-and-forth, and once they have replied to your proposal, you are dramatically more likely to be hired than the freelancers who never got a reply at all.
+The client can answer it without a long back-and-forth, and once they've replied to your proposal, you're dramatically more likely to be hired than the freelancers who never got a reply at all.

 Templates by Project Type

-• Writing: Open with a phrase that proves you read the brief's tone (formal, casual, technical), name an outlet or domain you have written for, propose a sample paragraph structure, close with a question about the target audience or call to action.
+Writing: Open with a phrase that proves you read the brief's tone (formal, casual, technical), name an outlet or domain you've written for, propose a sample paragraph structure, close with a question about the target audience or call to action.

 What to Cut